shader-slang/slang/docs/linking.md

 Slang Linking
 =============

-The slang feature around libraries and linking are a *work in progress*.
+The Slang feature around libraries and linking are a *work in progress*.
 Future versions of Slang are likely to change the API and binary compatibility.

-In many languages it is possible to compile source files into binaries - such as libraries and object files, and then these files can be combined perhaps with other source files to produce the final result, such as an executable.
+In many languages it is possible to compile source files into binaries such as libraries and object files.
+Then these files can be combined perhaps with other source files to produce a result such as an executable.
 Slang now has experimental support for such a feature.

 To make such a feature work we need a few abilities

-* To create a library from source (in our case a Slang IR serialized library)
+* To create a library from source
 * A way for symbols to be exported and imported
 * Linkage - ability to combine source/libraries to produce things (such as other libraries, executables, etc)
 * A way to specify libraries to be used in linkage